The Healing Power of Creative and Experiential Therapies: An Interview with Kayla Karesh

 There is something healing about immersing yourself in a process of creation, pushing yourself to try new things, and engaging in recovery with your whole self, mind, body, and spirit.
 Through these experiences, you open up new avenues for emotional processing, expression, and discovery that expand the limits of what you thought was possible.
 They change you.
 They reveal you.

-While mental health treatment has traditionally happened within the confines of the therapy room, the mental health community is now increasingly recognizing the transformative power of creative and experiential therapies.
+While mental health treatment has traditionally happened within the confines of the therapy room, the mental health community is now increasingly recognizing the transformative power of creative and experiential therapy.
 Kayla Karesh, Clinical Director at BrightQuest Treatment Center in San Diego, sees the profound impact these therapeutic modalities can have in the lives of her clients every day.
 In this interview, she discusses how, at BrightQuest, we integrate a range of creative and experiential therapies in client treatment plans and shares her perspective on how these approaches work to create holistic healing for people struggling with mental illness.

 The Power of Art